Steiner Type Packing Problems in Digraphs: A Survey: Introduction

 {\bf Arc-disjoint Directed Steiner Path Packing (ADSPP):} The input consists of a digraph $D$ and a subset of vertices $S\subseteq V(D)$ with a root $r$, the goal is to find a largest collection of pairwise arc-disjoint $(S, r)$-paths.

-{\bf Internally-disjoint Directed Steiner Path Packing (IDSPP):} The input consists of a digraph $D$ and a subset of vertices $S\subseteq V(D)$ with a root $r$, the goal is to find a largest collection of pairwise internally disjoint $(S, r)$-paths.
+{\bf Internally-disjoint Directed Steiner Path Packing (IDSPP):} The input consists of a digraph $D$ and a subset of vertices $S\subseteq V(D)$ with a root $r$, the goal is to find a largest collection of pairwise internally-disjoint $(S, r)$-paths.